atum201/19theme/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/atum201/19theme/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

+There are many different ways to style code with GitHub's markdown.
+If you have inline code blocks, wrap them in backticks: `var example = true`.
+If you've got a longer block of code, you can indent with four spaces: dsada
+    if (isAwesome){
+      return true
+    }

+    if (isAwesome){
+      return true
+    }

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.